TreyBMorris/CalculatorEngine/README.md

 6. View the test results, if there are any failures they will be present, otherwise all tests should pass by default.

+## Deployment
+For deployment, Azure was chosen to keep within the .NET environment.
+(I also have a student subscription through my school).
+The reason for deployment is so that when a front-end is created.
+The server will not need to be running locally, but can be in the cloud so that it can be accessed at all time.
+This way, regardless of front-end framework (Vanilla JS, Angular, React, etc.) one can easily access the API and use it for their application.